hl2guide/FFmpeg-HEVC-Video-Converter/README.md

 # FFmpeg-HEVC-Video-Converter

-Convert videos to the HEVC video format utilizing hardware acceleration using FFmpeg with this PowerShell script.
+A PowerShell script to convert videos to the HEVC video format utilizing hardware acceleration using FFmpeg for Windows.

 File to be added within 12 hours.